Azure/PSRule.Rules.Azure/docs/en/rules/Azure.VMSS.PublicKey.md

 Linux virtual machine scale sets should have password authentication disabled to help with eliminating password-based attacks.

-A common tactic observed used by adversaries against customers running Linux Virtual Machines (VMs) in Azure is password-based attacks.

 ## RECOMMENDATION

-Linux virtual machine scale sets should have password authentication disabled and instead use SSH keys.
+Consider disabling password-based authentication on Linux VM scale sets and instead use public keys.

 ## EXAMPLES